 Website & Social Media Archiving for Alabama State Agencies

-“Public records” shall include all written, typed or printed books, papers, letters, documents and maps made or received in pursuance of law by the public officers of the state, counties, municipalities and other subdivisions of government in the transactions of public business and shall also include any record authorized to be made by any law of this state belonging or pertaining to any court of record or any other public record authorized by law or any paper, pleading, exhibit or other writing filed with, in or by any such court, office or officer.”
+“Public records” shall include all written, typed or printed books, papers, letters, documents and maps made or received in pursuance of law by the public officers of the state, counties, municipalities and other subdivisions of government in the transactions of public business and shall also include any record authorized to be made by any law of this state belonging or pertaining to any court of record or any other public record authorized by law or any paper, pleading, exhibit or other writing filed with, in or by any such court, office or officer.

 Individuals and agencies subject to these provisions must monitor, record and archive in a suitable and easily accessible format all relevant writings, and “[A]t all times shall afford full and detailed information in reference to the activities or business required to be done or carried on by such officer or servant and from which the actual status and condition of such activities and business can be ascertained without extraneous information . . .,” Ala.
 Code § 36-12-2.
-There is a broad, two Stone standard of information required to be archived and made available in relation to relevant business and activites – that which is “required by law to kept” and “reasonably necessary”.
+There is a broad, two Stone standard of information required to be archived and made available in relation to relevant business and activities – that which is “required by law to kept” and “reasonably necessary”.
 (Walsh v.
 Barnes, 541 So.
 2d 33, 35 (Ala.
 Civ.
 App.
-1989).In which form do I need to archive my records?
+1989).